 Another strength is work/life balance, which is at the more reasonable end of the City law spectrum.
 Taylor Wessing rookies chalk up an average of roughly ten hours a day, typically starting around 9am and finishing before 7pm.
 “I tend to know if I will have a busy day/week so can plan accordingly.
 I can generally make dinner plans,” one trainee tells us.

 The firm remains busy amid good times for the tech sector and all the work generated by GDPR.
 Revenue in the firm’s UK business is up by 8% to £156.6 million, while globally it jumped 13% to £339.7 million.
 Profit per equity partner also saw a rise on the previous year, now standing at a high six-figure sum.

 The training is very thorough, with a two-week training period before you start in your first seat, and then department specific training within each seat.
 Partners are said to be “busy yet approachable”, with one trainee telling us that they “feel that I can ask any question to my supervisor, no matter how silly I feel it is”.
 And the vibe among trainees is apparently excellent.
 Another trainee reports: “The great thing about moving departments is becoming friends with new trainees and they are always there for support.”
 The camaraderie often continues outside work, with a regular drinks scene.
 “There are great trainee events organised by the trainee solicitor council,” we are told.
 In addition there are free department away days and wider firm trips.

-What you probably won’t get at Taylor Wessing is an international secondment, which can come as a disappointment to some new joiners given that the firm has over 30 offices in more than 20 different countries.
-There are, however, a few client secondments going, with destinations including major tech, pharmaceutical and property companies.
+What you previously wouldn’t get at Taylor Wessing is an international secondment, which would’ve come as a disappointment to some new joiners given that the firm has 28 offices in 16 jurisdictions in 15 countries.
+The firm now offers international secondments to its trainees, with three taking place in the last few months in Munich, Eindhoven and Dubai.
+There are also a few client secondments going, with destinations including major tech, pharmaceutical and property companies.